 Common Health Problems of Jack Russell Terriers

 Fortunately, there is good news for your Jack Russell Terrier, and they have a lesser tendency of inherited or genetic disorders.
-This fantastic news for the people who are thinking of taking this breed at home.
+This is fantastic news for the people who are thinking of taking this breed at home.

 Some of the common health problems of Jack Russell Terrier are as follows: